helm/monocular/docs/about.md

 The Charts indexed by Monocular are from the official Kubernetes Helm Chart repository.

 The process for contributing new Charts can be found at: https://github.com/kubernetes/charts#contributing-a-chart

-*Coming soon: Point Monocular to a Helm Chart registry of your choice.*

-## Who are the maintainers of Monocular and KubeApps.com?

-Bitnami and Deis are the main committers to the Monocular project.
-Bitnami also sponsors the [KubeApps](https://kubeapps.com) website by providing hosting on GKE and contributing to website design.